KratosMultiphysics/Kratos/INSTALL.md

 `BOOST_ROOT`

-Path to boost root directory.
+Don't use this unless you have problems during the compilation.
+Path to boost root directory, set it if you downloaded bust without using apt-get.

 ## Configuration scripts examples